-During the Year \$12.0 million (\$6.1 million - Dec 31, 2014) in face value Debentures were converted to common shares and \$0.8 million matured and were repaid leaving a total of \$nil (\$12.8 million - Dec 31, 2014).
-Fractional shares from conversions during the Year were expensed.
+The Company did not have any options, warrants, or rights that would be potentially dilutive during the Year.
+During 2015, \$12.0 million in face value Debentures were converted to common shares and \$0.8 million matured and were repaid leaving a total of \$nil Debentures outstanding.
+Fractional shares from conversions during 2015 were expensed.
 A prorata share of the Debenture conversion privilege was reclassified to share capital on each conversion.
-Otherwise, the Company did not have any options, warrants, or rights that would be potentially dilutive during the Year.